Maximally Nonlinear and Nonconservative Quantum Circuits

 Among all possible vectors~$\vec{\imath}$, the set of branch current vectors satisfying~KCL is called the \emph{KCL solution subspace}~$K_{\imath}$; the dimension of~$K_{\imath}$ is~$D_{\imath} = b-n+1$.
 Similarly, we can define the \emph{KVL solution subspace}~$K_v$, the dimension of which is~$D_v = n-1$ (see Ref.~\cite{Chua:1987}).
-The subspace associated with the degrees of freedom~(DOF) of the circuit has dimension~$D = \min( D_{\imath} , D_v )$.
-Note that~$D$ is usually larger than the dimension of the actual DOF.
-This happens when needing auxiliary circuit elements.
-In those cases, the actual DOF subspace is found by performing a Hamiltonian reduction, as explained later in this work.
+The subspace associated with the independent variables~(IVs) (which, in general, are a superset of the degrees of freedom) of the circuit has dimension~$D = \min( D_{\imath} , D_v )$.